vwt-digital-solutions/ns-checkmk-lurk/README.md

 3. Change the permissions of the config so that no other users can access it `chmod 600 ./lurk/config.py`.

 ## 4. Run the setup
-This will setup the crontabs, install the python modules and change the config file name.
+This will setup the crontabs and install the python modules.

 `./setup.sh`